 Welcome to Jaguar Class :)

-This half term you will be studying a range of non-fiction text types and to help us with our work we will be watching and studying a documentary called 'Blackfish' we will also be reading the book 'Big Blue Whale' and 'The Morning I met a Whale'
+This half term you will be studying fantasy stories and to help us with our work we will be watching and studying a clip called 'The Dream Giver" (Literacy Shed)

 The Reading Challenge:

+As it is a new year, we will be starting the reading challenge afresh.
 You should read every night and ask your parent/carer to sign once you have read.
 If you manage to read 5 times within the week you will earn a stamp in your reading record.
 Once you have earned 10 stamps you will receive a bronze certificate in praise assembly.
-You will have to earn a further 10 stars for a silver and then gold certificate.
+You will have to earn a further 10 stamps for a silver and then gold certificate.
 Please ensure you bring your reading record and book into school every day in order to keep track of your reading.

-This half term, we will be focussing on Multiplication & Division and Fractions .
-By the end of the term you should be able to:
+This half term, we will be focusing on Number and Place Value and then Addition and Subtraction.
+By the end of the half term you should be able to:

-The theme in science this half term is 'Electricity'
+The theme in science this half term is 'Living things and their habitats'

 By the end of the unit you should be able to: